aelfric/ncfl-livedocs/ld.md

 - Judges: once Pairings are posted, as soon as possible: (1) get to your room;
   and (2) access your ballot by hitting the “{{button}}” button (formerly known as “Start”) on the Flight 1 ballot immediately.
     - If you end up running the Flight 2 first - that’s ok.
 You can click
       {{button}} on the Flight 2 ballot and Tabroom can unstart Flight 1 for you.
       You can then click {{button}} on the Flight 1 ballot once you run that flight.
-  - We want judges to press the {{button}} (formerly known as the "Start Button") on the Flight 1 ballot as soon as possible so we know you are here and we do not need to find a substitute!
+    - We want judges to press the {{button}} (formerly known as the "Start Button") on the Flight 1 ballot as soon as possible, so we know you are here, and we do not need to find a substitute!
 - Judges: to be very clear: do not wait for the beginning of the Flight 1 debate to press the {{button}} (formerly known as the "Start Button") .
 Press
   {{button}} on the Flight 1 ballot the moment you are on your way.
-  Reminder: competitors will forfeit their Round if they are not in the competition room 10 mins after the Round is posted to start.
+  Reminder: competitors will forfeit their Round if they are not in the competition room 10 minutes after the Round is posted to start.
-- Judges - if you need a forfeit declared - Contact Tab at [{{ld_phone}}](#)!!
+- Judges - if you need a forfeit declared - Contact Tab at {{ld_phone}}!!
 You cannot declare the forfeit.
 Only the Tab Chair can declare a forfeit.

 - Evidence Sharing: Students should be prepared to share, electronically or by